 WooCommerce Table Rate Shipping Pro is one of the most advanced WooCommerce conditional shipping plugins out there.
 It lets you set up shipping methods based on numerous factors and gives you immense control over your overall shipping process.

 The plugin is quite user-friendly and packs in some really advanced shipping features.
 So, in order to display accurate shipping rates and methods, you should make sure you follow these guidelines to ensure smooth functioning.

 Set up WooCommerce Shipping Zones correctly

-WooCommerce lets store owners set up shipping zones that allows store owners to group shipping destinations together.
-Once you’ve defined the zones correctly, you need to select Zone list under the Display/Hide matrix columns as shown below.
+WooCommerce lets store owners set up shipping zones that allow store owners to group shipping destinations together.
+Once you’ve defined the zones correctly, you need to select the Zone list under the Display/Hide matrix columns as shown below.

 Once done, you need to configure the shipping zones and assign shipping methods under the Shipping Rules tab.

 WooCommerce follows the ‘first-occurrence’ approach.
 So if you define the same shipping zone to all of your shipping methods, then by rule, only the first rule will be selected and the rest would be ignored.
 To avoid that, you must set the shipping zones purely based on Zip/postal codes.

 You can read this article on Calculate Shipping Rates based on WooCommerce Shipping Zones for more information and best practices.

 Use the Shipping Calculation Logic(AND) carefully to manage between Shipping Class and Product Category

 The WooCommerce Table Rate Shipping plugin comes with Calculation Logic(AND) that essentially lets you create shipping rules for both Shipping Class and Product Category.
 You can switch between the two options under the Calculation Mode found under the Settings tab.